Hartsfield–Jackson Atlanta International Airport: Midfield Terminal (1980–present)

 Along with the fifth runway, a new control tower was built to see the entire runway length.
 The new control tower is the tallest in the United States, over 398 ft tall.
-The old control tower, at 231ft, was demolished in August 2006.
+The old control tower, at 231 ft, was demolished in 2006.

-On October 20, 2003, the Atlanta City Council voted to rename Hartsfield–Jackson Atlanta International Airport to honor former mayor Maynard Jackson, who died June 23, 2003.
-The council planned to drop Hartsfield's name from the airport, but public outcry prevented this.
+In 2003, the Atlanta City Council voted to rename Hartsfield–Jackson Atlanta International Airport to honor former mayor Maynard Jackson, who died four months prior.
+The council planned to drop Hartsfield's name from the airport, but public outcry (occurring coincidentally during a debate over the state's flag) prevented this.

-In April 2007, an "end-around taxiway" opened, Taxiway Victor.
+In 2007, an "end-around taxiway" opened, Taxiway Victor.
 It is expected to save an estimated $26 million to $30 million in fuel each year by allowing airplanes landing on the northernmost runway to taxi to the gate area without preventing other aircraft from taking off.
 The taxiway drops about 30 ft from runway elevation to allow takeoffs to continue.

-After the Southeastern U.S. drought of 2007, the airport (the state's eighth-largest water user) changed to reduce water usage.
+After the Southeastern U.S. drought of 2007, Hartsfield–Jackson (the state's eighth-largest water user) changed to reduce water usage.
 This included adjusting toilets (725 commodes and 338 urinals) and 601 sinks.
 (The two terminals alone use 917,000 gal a day.)
 It also stopped using firetrucks to spray water over aircraft when the pilot made the last landing before retirement (a water salute).
+The city of Macon offered to sell water to Hartsfield–Jackson through a proposed pipeline.

-The city of Macon offered to sell water to the airport through a proposed pipeline.
+The Maynard H. Jackson International Terminal and Concourse F opened on the east side of the airport for international passengers in 2012.
+The 1980 terminal on the other end of the complex then became known as the Domestic Terminal.
+Prior to the opening of the International Terminal, all Atlanta-bound international passengers needed to go through TSA screening and transit to the terminal to exit the airport.
+The opening of the International Terminal eliminated the need for this practice, which had been in use since the opening of Concourse E in 1994.

-The airport today employs about 55,300 airline, ground transportation, concessionaire, security, the federal government, the City of Atlanta, and airport tenant employees and is the largest employment center in Georgia.
+Today, Hartsfield–Jackson employs about 55,300 airline, ground transportation, concessionaire, security, the federal government, the City of Atlanta, and airport tenant employees and is the largest employment center in Georgia.
 With a payroll of $2.4 billion, the airport has a direct and indirect economic impact of $3.2 billion on the local and regional economy and an annual regional economic impact of more than $19.8 billion.

-In December 2015, the airport became the first airport in the world to serve 100 million passengers in a year.
+In 2015, Hartsfield–Jackson became the first airport in the world to serve 100 million passengers in a year.
+Hartsfield–Jackson is routinely cited as one of the world's busiest, topping the Airports Council International rankings in 2022 and 2023.